PATIENT MIGRATION | 2016

 The following map illustrates where patients obtain their hospital care when they seek care in Kansas.
-In 41 of the 105 Kansas counties, 50 percent or more of the residents remained within their county for hospital care.
+In 42 of the 105 Kansas counties, over 50 percent of the residents remained within their county for hospital care.

-Fifteen Kansas counties with hospitals retained 25 percent or less of their county discharges (up from 11 in fiscal year 2009),
+Twenty-two Kansas counties with hospitals retained 25 percent or less of their county discharges

-while 10 Kansas counties retained over 75 percent showing a decrease from last years 17.
+while 11 Kansas counties retained over 75 percent.

 Nine Kansas counties do not have hospitals within their borders: Chase, Doniphan, Elk, Gray, Linn, Osage, Wabaunsee, Wallace